jermnelson/bubbles-in-the-sky/README.md

 build a large fetish of the technology I made obsolete, redirecting their hate towards me and my friend, the late Dr.
 Hanover Huo.

 Ten years ago I worked for a small, free-lance software-as-service consulting company based in Chicago with offices in Bangalore and Shanghai.
-I flu from O'Hare and Mexico City every two or three weeks, working on a Mexican-American integration project.
-With the genetic manipulation laws and ethics being more relaxed in the Mexico after the biotechnology purge of California required better software communication between the production faculties in Tijuana and the San Diego research park of our client.
+I flew from O'Hare and Mexico City every two or three weeks, working on a Mexican-American integration project started in aftermath of Trump's second term.
+With the genetic manipulation laws and ethics being more rational and relaxed in Mexico after the Robert Kennidy's biotechnology purge of California, my sub-project was managing required better software communication between  the production faculties in Tijuana and the San San Francisco and San Diego research centers of our client.

 Our client's name is unimportant now, being bought out by a top 100 Wall Street pharmaceutical giant a few months after our involvement.

-	I spent much of my time in meetings; virtual and in-person.
-Slides, 2 and 3-D holographic projections.
+I spent much of my time in meetings; Zoom virtual and the rare in-person visits during pandemic wanes.
+Slides, 2 and 3-D holographic projections, our fine-tuned Generative Large Langauge Models.
 Lying, negotiating, sleeping, dining out, and flying.

 My project was secondary to the chief project.
-My deliverables  were part real, coded by our engineers in China and India, and part bull-shit, b oth upstream to the managers of our clients and home office, and downstream to the engineers.
-My life paid for my condo on the North side, easily within walking distance of the Lake Michigan and Grant Park.
+My deliverables  were part real, coded by our engineers in China and India, and part bull-shit, both upstream to the managers of our clients and home office, and downstream to the engineers.
+This work paid for my condo on the North side, easily within walking distance of the Lake Michigan and Grant Park.
 When I was home, I slept, did laundry, and went out with my few remaining friends.
 I claimed I was too busy for a relationship, but that wasn't entirely true.
 I was depressed.

 Dr. Huo and I met when I was in a project lull.
 My production schedule chugged on, I left for a trip to China in a couple of weeks and I wanted to catch-up on my domestic tasks before then.
 I walked outside in the oppressive Summer humidity of the Midwest, and went to a coffee shop dressed in my beat-up jean shorts and a faded blue t-shirt with my brown Birkenstocks.
 I ordered an iced coffee and sat down a table facing the street.
 I don't remember the name of the coffee shop, although I know it wasn't a chain.
 I zoned out, thinking about the multi-dimensional Ganett chart that keep track of my current project.
 Two days ago I heard from the gossip mill in the main office, that we close to signing another major client and I was excited.
 A small, middle-aged Asian man, with balding black hair, slightly sloped over, interrupted my revue.
 	“Hello, can I sit next to you?” he asked with a neutral accent.
 Definitely second or third generation American but what do I know.
 	“Sure, please sit.”
 I replied.
 I didn't want to be rude.
 He sat down across from me.
 He had an Italian Soda in a plastic cup with beads of water running down the outside as the ice melted in the cup.
 I looked away and  out the window.
 	“Humid weather we are having.”